 A good leader recognizes that they don’t know everything.
 A good leader also understands that investing the time and money into building a high-performance team can make the difference between success and failure.
 Therefore, be willing to pay enough to attract the right talent, and once you find that talent, let them do what they do best.

-Competitive research is critical to your success as a marijuana entrepreneur.
-With so many opportunities in the marijuana industry, you need to do your due diligence and identify where there is room for a new business to do things better and steal market share.
+Competitive research is critical to your success as an entrepreneur.
+With so many opportunities in the cannabis industry, you need to do your due diligence and identify where there is room for a new business to do things better and steal market share.

 Once you identify the type of business you’re going to start, maintain competitive analysis reports on each of your direct and indirect competitors.
 Monitor their blogs, content, and social media profiles.
 Track the events they attend, advertising they invest in, and keywords they use to drive traffic to their websites.

 Invest in tools like SEMrush and Spyfu to gain powerful insights that you can leverage to improve your own chances for success.
-The Cannabiz Media License Database is another important tool that many entrepreneurs and businesses of all sizes use for competitive research, customer relationship management, and sales.
+The Cannabiz Media License Database is another important tool that many entrepreneurs and businesses of all sizes use for competitive research, customer relationship management, email marketing, and sales outreach.

-If you run your business like a stoner, you’ll fail.
-Instead, you need to run your business like a savvy, success-oriented entrepreneur.
+The early days of the cannabis industry - when it was okay to run a business like a stoner - are over.
+Today, you need to run your business like a savvy, success-oriented entrepreneur.
 That means you should dress the part and act the part.

-As a marijuana entrepreneur, you’ll need to invest time and money into building your brand (including both your business and personal brands), being a leader for your employees, and establishing credibility and trust among a wide variety of stakeholders and audiences, including the community, your industry peers, and even the media.
+As a cannabis entrepreneur, you’ll need to invest time and money into building your brand (including both your business and personal brands), being a leader for your employees, and establishing credibility and trust among a wide variety of stakeholders and audiences, including the community, your industry peers, investors, business partners, and even the media.
 If your internal and external audiences don’t perceive you as capable of doing your job, your business is likely to fail.

-To that end, be personable, brush up on your networking skills, be ethical, and start building professional relationships that will help your business grow.
+To that end, be personable, be smart, brush up on your networking skills, be ethical, and start building professional relationships that will help your business grow.

-Bottom-line, proceed with caution when you consider entering the marijuana industry.
+Bottom-line, proceed with caution when you consider entering the cannabis industry.
 It’s not for everyone, but if you have the right mindset, spirit, and commitment, you can be successful.

-With the many laws that make it difficult to operate in the cannabis industry, taxes that make it hard to generate a profit, and misunderstandings about marijuana that make it challenging to promote cannabis products and services, many entrepreneurs feel like they’re being set up for failure in the marijuana industry.
+With the many laws that make it difficult to operate in the industry, taxes that make it hard to generate a profit, and misunderstandings about marijuana that make it challenging to promote cannabis products and services, many entrepreneurs feel like they’re being set up for failure in this industry.